yosemitebandit/vebsite/content/notes/fusion-360.md

 (see the corkscrew tutorial, part two)
 * if you're trying to select something underneath a bunch of cruft, just click and hold, then highlight the thing you want
+* when making 3D sketches, you can modify a spline, say, or use "include 3D geometry" to bring in other reference edges -- note the difference here between that command and "project" which would make the edges coplanar
+* use `construct` `>` `plane at angle` to make planes perpendicular to previously-drawn 2D sketch planes -- then you can draw on those newly-constructed planes, projecting in geometry from the old sketch
+* hold `command` to toggle between the geometry preview and the old geometry / selecting the edges when you are, say, creating a fillet

 #### renderings